Jantoom/team-popo-2023/frontend/README.md

 # Team Popo's Frontend Web-based Application

+## How To Run
+* cd into PoPo Directory
+* Run "npm install"
+* Run "npm start"
+* Scan barcode on mobile device with expo app

 ## Things that belong here

 * Entire frontend app, y'all decide how you want to structure it because you know best